HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 ### Tutorial steps overview

+Before we get into the step-by-step tutorial, here is a big picture overview of what we will be doing.

-1. Add the raster data to the GIS project
+#### Add the raster data to the GIS project.

 ![GIF showing the 1919 map superimposed over a modern map of Europe](media/poland-opacity.gif) *[Historic map of Poland](https://iiif.lib.harvard.edu/manifests/view/ext:aHR0cHM6Ly9paWlmLmxpYi5oYXJ2YXJkLmVkdS9tYW5pZmVzdHMvaWRzOjQ0NTAwMjg5NQ==$1i) after we georeferenced it so it lines up with all of our other data.*